Three Link

 • Material management.

-Generally speaking, MES is used at the operational level, monitoring work in progress and ensuring its execution, mesalso generating a comprehensive diagnosis of the historical production situation—an important input for the company's tactical decisions.
-Conversely, APS works at the operational and tactical levels, outlining plans with a short- and medium-term vision to meet the industry's objectives, and long-term vision to assist in strategic decisions related to production capacity and resource allocation.
-Both systems work in conjunction with the company's ERP (Enterprise Resource Planning), maintaining constant communication and providing decision-makers with the information they need to be more assertive.
+In general, we can say that MES (Manufacturing Execution System) is used at the operational level, being responsible for monitoring ongoing work and ensuring its execution, mesalso generating a complete diagnosis of the historical state of production—an important input for the company 's tactical decisions.
+On the other hand, APS (Application Scheme Processing) works at the operational and tactical levels, drawing up plans with a short- and medium-term vision to meet the industry's objectives and a long-term vision to assist in strategic decisions related to production capacity and resource allocation.
+Both systems work in conjunction with the company 's ERP (Enterprise Resource Planning), maintaining constant communication and providing decision-makers with the necessary information to be more assertive.

 In the following image we seek to temporally exemplify the scope of acting of each solution: